rahul23aug/rahul23aug/README.md

 ### Hi there 👋 I'm Rahul

-I've completed my BS in IT and Master's In AI program from simplilearn.
+I've completed my BS in IT from Wilson college, Mumbai and Master's In AI program from simplilearn.

 My keen interests lie in ML, DL and DSA.
 I love coding and Python is <3